 Step 5.
 Accessing the Symfony 3 Framework.

 Symfony will be available on HTTP port 80 by default.
-Open your favourite browser and navigate to
+Open your favorite browser and navigate to

 http://server-ip/app.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.